Leadership Safeguarding Statement

 - We believe all adults should enjoy and have access to every aspect of the life of the organisation unless they pose a risk to the safety of those we serve.

-- We undertake to exercise proper care in the appointment and selection of all those who will work with children and adults at risk.
+- We undertake to exercise proper care in the appointment and selection of all those who will work with children and adults at risk, for or with us.

 We are committed to: